 As a school, we are committed to supporting vulnerable children and our local community.
 If you believe there may be extenuating circumstances (See Appendix, Note 4) relating to your application for your child to join our Nursery class and would like the Governing Body to consider these alongside your application, a request must be made in writing to the Governing Body.

-will the ing Body and may result in a child being ranked higher or admitted to the Nursery when they would not otherwise have been.
+Extenuating circumstances will be considered on a case by case basis by the Governing Body and may result in a child being ranked higher or admitted to the Nursery when they would not otherwise have been.

 Parents/carers should note that the submission of evidence does not guarantee a place, particularly if the Nursery class is operationally full.
 The Governing Body will take into account class capacity, staffing ratios, and other operational factors when making decisions.